jobarbo/jbarbeau.art/src/content/project/exhibita.md

 slider: ["3", "2", "1"]
 isRedeemable: false
 redeemUrl: /
-subtitle: Mai 2023 - Highlight.xyz
+subtitle: May 2023 - Self curated - Exhibited at La Korrigane in Quebec city - Certificate hosted by Highlight.xyz
 description: "This collection features 10 artworks made in pair by 5 different algorithm.
 This collection was exhibited at La Korrigane in Quebec City during the summer of 2023.